markolsonse/Worksheets/README.md

 %\usepackage{markolsonmath}
 ```

-Here we can see that we are using the **article** document class with the options of a4paper and 11 point being passed to it.
-Notice that both the `markolsonworksheet` and `markolsoncolorsthlm` packages are being called while the line used to call the _markolsonmath_ package is commented out.
+The preamble starts by defining the document class as article with options of a4paper and 11 point font.
+Notice that both the `markolsonworksheet` and `markolsoncolorsthlm` packages are being called while the line used to call the `markolsonmath` package is commented out.

 For some worksheets, you might want to include a package to help format your content.

-For example, you might be creating a worksheet with with questions that involve column addition that could be easily typeset using xlop package.
+For example, you might be creating a worksheet with with questions that involve column addition that could be easily typeset using the xlop package.
 All you need to do is append the `\usepackage{xlop}` to your preamble.

 ``` tex
 %-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=